| |

 MAKE SURE TO CHECK OUT: Awesome Outdoor Nature Science Activities for Kids

-What you will find the most exciting about this outdoor STEM project is that you can try it in any season and at a ton of different locations.
-It’s an easy outdoor activity to take with you, and you can make up your own backyard jungle travel kit to keep in the car!
+What you will find the most exciting about this outdoor STEM project is that you can try it in any season and at many different locations.
+It’s an easy outdoor activity to take with you, and you can make up your backyard jungle travel kit to keep in the car!

 SUPPLIES USED